apache/incubator-taverna-site/content/community/irc.md

            specific language governing permissions and limitations
            under the License.

-# IRC channel for Apache Taverna
+# IRC chat for Apache Taverna

-Some of the Apache Taverna developers and users hang out on the IRC channel [#taverna](irc://irc.freenode.net/%23taverna).
+Some of the Apache Taverna developers and users hang out on the IRC chat channel [#taverna](irc://irc.freenode.net/%23taverna) hosted by [Freenode](http://freenode.net/).

 Remember: